Skip to main content

 Inland destination ETAs

 For shipments with an inland rail move, subscribe to container.transport.estimated.arrived_at_inland_destination as well.
 This event fires when the estimated arrival at the rail ramp or inland depot changes.
-The payload structure is the same — look for the estimated_event object in included and read the estimated_timestamp field.
+This is a container transport event, so the payload includes a transport_event object rather than an estimated_event object.
+Look for the transport_event in included, then read attributes.timestamp for the estimated arrival time.

 Common patterns